-- A kindergartner asks for help putting books in her backpack (versus not taking the books home, or becoming frustrated and upset, or not knowing how to ask for help).
+- A kindergartner asks for help to put books in her backpack (versus not taking the books home, or becoming frustrated and upset, or not knowing how to ask for help).

 - A 10th grade English student asks for help in breaking down his assignment so he knows what needs to be done first (versus not completing the assignment or only completing one part of the assignment).

 - A 12th grade student talks to his teachers about his difficulty understanding abstract language and requests more clarity in assignment descriptions.

 High expectations are important.
 It is helpful for parents to learn how to advocate for their children as early as possible and to understand how maintaining high (and realistic) expectations can benefit their child.
 Research has shown the impact of having high expectations on longer term outcomes of children with disabilities.
 Through parents' advocacy and knowledge, they help their child learn to self-advocate and become more independent.
 Teachers can also help promote self-advocacy at school by keeping expectations high and increasing responsibilities.
 The more capable and independent the child can become without relying on others and adults, the more likely they are to be successful in work and community experiences.

 Self-advocacy skill development is individual to the student but consideration should be given to skills shown by same age peers.
 Skills for greater independence can be taught in a step-by-step approach by breaking down the activity into smaller steps (called a task analysis).
 It is never too early to encourage self-advocacy skills with children at home, in school, or in the community.
 By working on these important skills children can gain greater confidence, build self-monitoring and problem-solving abilities, and increase independence.